DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We moved sub reasons from ‘candidate behaviour’ and ‘honesty and professionalism’ to ‘communication and scheduling’.

-This better describes the commonly used reasons within the category.
+We did this because ‘communication and scheduling’ better describes the reasons within.

 It contains:

-- Did not reply to messages
+- did not reply to messages
-- Did not attend interview
+- did not attend interview
-- Could not arrange interview
+- could not arrange interview
-- Other
+- other

-We added ‘Could not arrange interview’ as it’s [commonly used as a reason for rejection](https://docs.google.com/document/d/1pSGebtmnm0Gg3ROaqVX96nUvimFY71bfRKlbVhWPobU/edit#) and [tagged adam](https://docs.google.com/document/d/1ON91Cc_2mjqNNG0OUPdqP3qP_HyJ6S9iMYo71MVUrh0/edit# )
+We added ‘could not arrange interview’ becaue it’s [commonly used as a reason for rejection](https://docs.google.com/document/d/1pSGebtmnm0Gg3ROaqVX96nUvimFY71bfRKlbVhWPobU/edit#).

 ### Creating a ‘references’ category

-We previously had ‘references did not support the application’ within ‘honesty and professionalism’.
+We currently have ‘references did not support the application’ within ‘honesty and professionalism’.

-But as that category no longer exists we created a ‘references’ top level category.
+But we now have a ‘references’ top level category instead which will make it easier to find.

-We decided not to add the following sub reasons:
+We decided not to add these sub reasons:

-- The references do not meet our requirements
+- the references do not meet our requirements
-- Work history does not correspond to the reference
+- work history does not correspond to the reference
-- The references indicated that the candidate was unsuitable to work with children
+- the references indicated that the candidate was unsuitable to work with children

 This is because:

-- the reasons have been very rarely used
+- the reasons have been rarely used
-- the reference may relate to safeguarding which is already a category of its own and could cause users to be confused as to which one to use
+- the reason may relate to safeguarding - as this is a separate category it could cause users to be confused about which to choose

 ### Removing sub reasons from ‘safeguarding’

-We decided not to include the following sub reasons:
+We decided not to include these sub reasons:

-- The candidate disclosed information which makes them unsuitable to work with children
+- the candidate disclosed information which makes them unsuitable to work with children
-- The vetting process found information which makes the candidate unsuitable to work with children
+- the vetting process found information which makes the candidate unsuitable to work with children

-This is because they’re very rarely used.
+This is because they’re rarely used.

-### Changing ‘Cannot sponsor visa’ to ‘Visa sponsorship’
+### Changing ‘cannot sponsor visa’ to ‘visa sponsorship’

-We changed ‘cannot sponsor visa’ to ‘Visa sponsorship because:
+We changed ‘cannot sponsor visa’ to ‘visa sponsorship’ because:

 - there may be other reasons relating to visa sponsorship
-- it better matches the other top level categories like ‘qualifications’
+- it’s phrased as a topic which is consistent with the other categories

 ### Changes to the ‘qualifications’ category

 We added a ‘give details’ field to the ‘degree does not meet course requirements’ to let providers give further details.

-We also added ‘could not verify qualifications’ with a ‘give details’ field because:
+We added ‘could not verify qualifications’.
+This should help users clearly distinguish between, for example:

-- it may give candidates clearer feedback
-- for example, the candidate may have a maths GCSE but cannot prove it
+- not having a maths GCSE
+- not being able to verify their maths GCSE

+When selected, it reveals a ‘give details’ field in order to give details as to how the qualification could not be verified.

-We decided not to add ‘qualifications found to be incorrect’ because:
+We decided not to add ‘qualifications found to be incorrect’ because it:

-- it’s rarely used
+- is rarely used
-- it could make it harder to choose between it and other reasons like ‘No maths GCSE grade 4 &#40;C&#41; or above, or accepted equivalent’
+- would not be obvious whether it should be used instead of, for example, ‘no maths GCSE grade 4 &#40;C&#41; or above, or accepted equivalent’

-We removed ‘for primary applicants’ from ‘No science GCSE grade 4 &#40;C&#41; or above, or accepted equivalent’ because it may be asked for non primary courses.
+We removed ‘for primary applicants’ from ‘no science GCSE grade 4 &#40;C&#41; or above, or accepted equivalent’ because it may be asked for non primary courses.

 ### Added ‘give details’ to the ‘course full’ category

-We added a conditionally revealed ‘give details’ field because some users have used the ‘other advice or feedback’ to tell candidates to apply again next year due to the course being full.
+We added a conditionally revealed ‘give details’ field because some users have used the ‘other advice or feedback’ to encourage candidates to apply again in the next recruitment cycle due to the course being full.

 ### Removed ‘make offer on other course’ category

 We removed ‘offered a place on another course’ because:

-- it was only needed in case the provider made an offer to an application made through UCAS
+- it was only needed if the provider made an offer through UCAS
-- it’s unnecessary - if a provider has multiple applications from the same candidate, then the reason one application was unsuccessful was probably not because one of the others was successful
+- offering a place on one course should not be a reason for not offering a place on another

 ### Removed ‘other advice or feedback’ category

 We removed ‘other advice or feedback’ because:

+- it makes the rejection flow less onerous
-- every category or relevant sub reason has a field to provide detail
+- every reason has a ‘give details’ field to provide further detail
-- it makes the rejection process quicker
-- the ‘other’ category can be used which is always available
+- the ‘other’ category can be used which is now always available

 ### Removed ‘honesty and professionalism’ category

-We removed ‘honest and professionalism’ as it was very rarely used.
+We removed ‘honesty and professionalism’ because:

+- it’s rarely used.
-Also this section was mostly used as a way to state that the candidate did not attend interview which is now a sub reason under ‘communication and scheduling’.
+- the category was mostly used to state that the candidate did not attend interview which is now a sub reason within ‘communication and scheduling’

 ### Other reasons we did not add

+We decided not to add a ‘work history’ category because:

+- it’s rarely used
-We considered adding a ‘work history’ top level category.
-But this would be rarely used.
-We also have ‘teaching knowledge and ability’ and ‘safeguarding’ that can be used to describe reasons relating to work history.
+- the ‘teaching knowledge and ability’ and ‘safeguarding’ categories can be used to enter reasons that relate to work history

-We considered adding ‘lack of relevant experience’.
-But it’s a policy requirement that training providers do not use this as a reason for rejection.
+We decided not to add ‘lack of relevant experience’ within ‘teaching knowledge and ability’ because policy states that training providers must not use this as a reason for rejection.

 ### Changes to the check answers page

 At the moment we use inset text to give users a preview of what their feedback will look like for candidates.

-This helps users realise their feedback is going to be sent to the candidate and how it’ll look.

-The problem is that we do not display exactly how it will look because we put change links within the preview area.
+This helps users realise their feedback is going to be sent to the candidate.
+But this is problematic because we have change links within the preview area which makes the preview misleading.

-So we have changed this to a standard summary list.
-We think this will work fine because the h1 on the first page is ‘Tell the candidate why you’re rejecting their application’.
+So we changed this to show the answers in a standard summary list.
+We think this will be fine because the h1 on the first page is ‘tell the candidate why you’re rejecting their application’.

-We removed the line that says ‘Your feedback will be given to the candidate in the format below.’ as it’s also unnecessary.
+For the same reason, we also removed ‘your feedback will be given to the candidate in the format below.’

 ## Future considerations

 In future we’ll consider:

-- how to help users flag safeguarding concerns to DfE to avoid dangerous candidates from proceeding with other unaware training providers
+- notifying DfE about dangerous candidates in order to stop them from proceeding with other unaware training providers
 - adding ‘knowledge of primary’ as a reason when a candidate applies to a primary course
-- whether ‘Visa sponsorship’ should only be shown for candidates without British nationality
+- whether ‘visa sponsorship’ should only be shown for candidates without British nationality